jhuckaby/pixl-chart/README.md

 #### bytes

-Setting `dataType` to `float` means that your graph should display byte values.
+Setting `dataType` to `bytes` means that your graph should display byte values.
 These values are reduced for brevity, using a 1024-byte kilobyte, according to this table:

 | Range | Display Examples |
 |-------|------------------|